By Alison K Lanier

 Using Victorian technology as a basis, Steampunk creates a goggled, top-hatted and corseted vision of futuristic tech with a life all its own.
 The genre fosters a brand of geeky, adventurous, and optimist clothing and accessories whose market—excuse the pun—has been picking up steam.
 Steampunk’s philosophy is all about Victorian ideas: ingenuity, resourcefulness and an optimistic yearning for the future.

-Steampunk’s gadgets, clothing and jewelry sprawl across the internet.
+The steampunk lifestyle, which includes gadgets, clothing and jewelry, sprawl across the internet.
 From Amazon to specialized sites like Steampunk Emporium, shoppers can order products from green-goggled costumes to intricate pocket watches to vintage bicycles.
 This aperture market does not literally try to replicate the technology of the H.G.
 Wellian, turn-of-the-century city.
 Rather, the gadgets and accessories capture an ambiance of elegant, old-time glamour with a techy streak.
 Imagine a conglomeration of brass, pipes, gears, engravings, wood and techy details.
 The design runs the spectrum from the glossy and polished to the rusty and grungy.
 All things clockwork, antique and retro-futuristic are in.

 Steampunk gadgetry markets a design aesthetic that is laden with bulky, visible gears and oversized decorations.
 It has a retro-technology bend that makes the products, like a heavy flip-face pocket watch with unwieldy, elaborate gears and decorations under the face, appear cumbersome and, more to the point, outdated.
 Despite the design’s focus on technology, the items are far more ornamental than functional.